itlezy/eMule/README.md

 MAX_UP_CLIENTS_ALLOWED
 UPLOAD_CLIENT_MAXDATARATE
 ```

 to more appropriate values for high-speed connections and large files, and by actually applying the limit of `MAX_UP_CLIENTS_ALLOWED`.
 As the debate is long, my take on the matter is that it is best to upload at a high-speed to few clients rather than uploading to tenths of clients at ridicolously low speeds.

 ![2022-06-14 14_15_35-Window](https://user-images.githubusercontent.com/24484050/173574898-44543e7e-9fde-484a-9851-fd88fd0286cb.png)

 In future releases these values might be either configurable from setting file or derived by formula based on the stated bandwidth of the user

+## IP 2 Country
+As some other minor change to the upload list, the IP 2 Country is being added back.
+At some point it will be updated to latest formats, but for now just google `GeoIPCountryWhois.csv` to download a reasonably recent file and place it in your `%LOCALAPPDATA%\eMule\config`

+## Installation
+Just get che zip from the release and replace your current executable.
+Be sure to make a backup of `%LOCALAPPDATA%\eMule` first, as this is a "beta" build which requires testing.
+Enjoy